Rebuilding Guardians trade pitchers Shane Bieber and Paul Sewald to contending Blue Jays and Tigers

+However, All-Star outfielder Steven Kwan remains in Cleveland despite attracting a lot of interest.

-The Guardians began trade deadline day in second place in the AL Central, nine games behind Detroit and potentially in the wild-card race, but their moves signal this has become a spiraling season.
+The Guardians are 54-54 going into this weekend's series against Minnesota and in second place in the AL Central, nine games behind Detroit.
+They are three games out of the final wild-card spot, but their moves could signal this has become a spiraling season.

-Cleveland closer Emmanuel Clase, a three-time All-Star, was placed on non-disciplinary paid leave as part of a Major League Baseball investigation into sports betting earlier in the week.
+Cleveland closer Emmanuel Clase, a three-time All-Star, was placed on non-disciplinary paid leave as part of a Major League Baseball investigation into sports betting on Monday.

 Luis Ortiz also is on non-disciplinary leave through Aug.
 31, stemming from an investigation regarding in-game prop bets on two pitches thrown by the right-hander that received higher activity than usual during his starts at Seattle on June 15 and against St. Louis on June 27.
 The gambling activity on the pitches was flagged by a betting integrity firm and forwarded to MLB.